 '''

+$ cd my-calc-branch

-$ svn diff -r 343:344 http://svn.example.com/repos/calc/trunk > patchfile
+$ svn diff -r 341:HEAD http://svn.example.com/repos/calc/trunk > patchfile

 $ patch -p0 < patchfile

 Patching file integer.c using Plan A...

 Hunk #1 succeeded at 147.

 Hunk #2 succeeded at 164.

 Hunk #3 succeeded at 241.

 Hunk #4 succeeded at 249.

 done

 '''

-In this particular case, yes, there really is no difference.
+In this particular example, there really isn't much difference.
 But svn merge has special abilities that surpass the patch program.
 The file format used by patch is quite limited; it's only able to tweak file contents.
 There's no way to represent changes to trees, such as the addition, removal, or renaming of files and directories.
+Nor can the patch program notice changes to properties.
 If Sally's change had, say, added a new directory, the output of svn diff wouldn't have mentioned it at all. svn diff only outputs the limited patch-format, so there are some ideas it simply can't express.
-The svn merge command, however, can express changes in tree structure and properties by directly applying them to your working copy.